emanueles/old_website_jekyll/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p>I am an Associate Professor in the <a href="http://portal.dc.ufc.br/">Department of Computer Science</a> at the <a href="http://www.ufc.br">Federal University of Ceara</a>, in Brazil.
-I usually teach <a href="/datavis-course/">Data Visualization course</a> for undergraduate and graduate students and a Numerical Methods course for undergraduates students only.</p>
+<p>I am an Associate Professor in the <a href="http://portal.dc.ufc.br/">Department of Computer Science</a> at the <a href="http://www.ufc.br">Universidade Federal do Ceará</a>, in Brazil.
+I usually teach <a href="/datavis-course/">Data Visualization course</a> for undergraduate and graduate students and a <a href="https://www.youtube.com/watch?v=wFUdTZukl7U&list=PLomBG50UAP0m9ukqkap2GqlPXOBUq8FaL">Numerical Methods course</a> for undergraduates students only.</p>

 <p>My research interests include data visualization and data science.</p>

-<p>I’ve got a PhD in Computing at the University of Utah in 2010.
-Previously I’ve got a B.S and an M.S degree in Computer Science from the Federal University of Ceara in Brazil. </p>
+<p>I’ve got a PhD in Computing at the <a href="http://www.utah.edu">University of Utah</a>, in 2010.
+Previously, I’ve got a B.S and an M.S degree in Computer Science from Universidade Federal do Ceará, in Brazil. </p>

 <p>I was one of the main developers of <a href="http://www.vistrails.org">VisTrails</a> and <a href="http://www.crowdlabs.org">crowdLabs</a>.</p>